CommonRoad/commonroad-scenario-designer/README.md

 ## Bug and feature reporting

-In case you detect a bug or you want to suggest a new feature create an issue in the backlog of the project.
+In case you detect a bug or you want to suggest a new feature, please create an issue in the repository (if you are TUM member) or report them in our forum (https://commonroad.in.tum.de/forum/c/map-tool/11).

 ## Authors

-Sebastian Maierhofer (current maintainer)
+Responsible: Sebastian Maierhofer (maintainer), Moritz Klischat
-Benjamin Orthen
-Stefan Urban
-Maximilian Rieger
-Maximilian Fruehauf @rasaford
+Contribution (in alphabetic order of last name): Maximilian Fruehauf, Marcus Gabler, Fabian Hoeltke, Aaron Kaefer, Benjamin Orthen, Maximilian Rieger, Stefan Urban